 It’s real.
 The lawn mower blade acts as the "lift" for the mower itself creating a hovering effect.
 We’ve heard mixed reviews on their overall effectiveness, but we think they’re still groovy.
 These mowers are fairly inexpensive due to the reduced amount of material they require in production.

 Because sitting on the lawn mower just wasn’t comfortable enough; someone went ahead and made a remote-controlled lawn mower.
 It’s true!

 Battery-powered lawn mowers such as the ones offered by GreenworksTools.com are now as effective and efficient as gas-powered mowers with the added benefit of reducing air and noise pollution in addition to saving money otherwise spent on gas.

 Regardless of how you choose to mow your lawn, it is important to practice proper mowing techniques to maximize the results of your Nature's Lawn® fertilization program.
+And don’t make these common lawn care mistakes.
 For more tips, call a local NaturaLawn® of America franchise today to care for your lawn.